 Wanjiku (Wawa) Gatheru is a junior majoring in Environmental Studies with a minor in Global Studies.
 Prior to arriving at college, Wawa spent a year in Thailand as a KL-YES Scholar of the U.S. State Department, an experience that solidified her commitment towards culturally-component conservation.
 Having first become interested in environmental issues through her childhood garden, Wawa has utilized her connection with food as a way to explore solutions to different social and ecological problems.
 During her second semester Freshman year, Wawa served as a student coordinator of the Husky Nutrition program, in which she led a group of undergraduates deliver nutrition education lessons to preschoolers in the Greater Hartford area.

-After this experience, Wawa was awarded a Bridging the Gap fellowship and spent the summer of 2017 as a research assistant in the lab of Dr. Amy Mobley of the Nutritional Sciences.
+After this experience, Wawa was awarded a Bridging the Gap fellowship and spent the summer of 2017 as a research assistant in the lab of Dr. Amy Mobley in Nutritional Sciences.
 It was through these experiences and her continued involvement in Dr. Mobley’s lab throughout the 2017-2018 academic year that Wawa began to look into ways to simultaneously address food insecurity and environmental issues - thus, her IDEA Grant project was born.

 As a UConn IDEA Grant recipient, she studies the issue of food insecurity among members of the UConn Storrs community and is developing an on-campus food access initiative that improves upon the current conventional food pantry system and provides healthy food items in a dignified and inclusive space.